trash4299/Verilog-Sudoku-Solver/README.md

 # Verilog-Sudoku-Solver

 Verilog sudoku solver based on my non-recursive Java sudoku solver.
-To begin, I need to decide how to setup the data.
-Do I want to do a single vector that is 81 cells times the bit length long or do I try to figure out how to do 2D arrays.
 I am using Quartus and the software requires using the specifications of a device.
-However, I am not very familiar with the limitations of this software so it might take longer to research everything I need to do.

-With my non recursive, each Square had 9 booleans for possible numbers, a final number, and another boolean saying if it was final.
-The booleans can be 1 bit long and the final numbers only go up to nine so 4 bits long.
-Each square will be a register that unpacks the intial data and outputs final boolean value and array of nine booleans for the possibilities.
+However, none of the devices have enough pins to enter 81 4-bit numbers so I will work out how to deal with that later.
+I might do it in rows or columns.